Where we work

 Over 2018 to June 2020, the Employment Fund will continue to provide mason training and technical advice to home owners in areas in which earthquake damage remains high: in Ramechhap, Okhaldhunga and Khotang.
 This builds on earlier experiences, especially in supporting women to continue working as masons after their training.

-This project is being supported by the humanitarian wing of the Swiss Agency for Cooperation and Development (SDC).
+This project is being supported by the Swiss Agency for Development and Cooperation (SDC).

 The lessons learned from the Employment Fund are now being used in a project focusing on returnee migrants and migrant family members.
 The aim is to equip them with skills to work in small enterprises – or to establish such enterprises, using savings made from working abroad.
 Over January 2018 - 2021, some 30,000 young people – one third of them women – will have the opportunity to take part in vocational skills courses and apprenticeships under the Rural Enterprises and Remittances Project, ‘Samriddhi’.
 Helvetas is responsible for the overall management and monitoring of this training.